 A PETITION to the FEDERAL TRADE COMMISSION

 Americans For Open Records (AmFOR), and the undersigned, believe eBay Corporation utilizes vague and secret policies, practices and quotas, in a manner contrary to its User Agreement at http://pages.ebay.com/help/policies/user-agreement.html, and contrary to Fair Trade laws and practices.
-This Petition details some complaints regarding eBay "secret" policies and practices, suggests a law requiring promptly notifying users of security breach and invites comments, and further complaints on this Petition page, for the Federal Trade Commission to investigate.
+This Petition details some complaints regarding eBay "secret" policies and practices including: a policy that rewards high volume Sellers who misrepresent items for sale, and bans low volume Buyers who seek a refund for misrepresented items via eBay's alleged "Buyer Protection."
+We also suggest a law requiring promptly notifying users of security breach.
+And so we invite comments and further complaints on this Petition page, along with eBay policy updates, for the Federal Trade Commission to investigate.

+SECURITY BREACH POLICY.
 There is no nationwide law forcing companies to notify customers of data breaches by hackers, and most companies, including eBay, are vague about the extent of the damage.
-On May 21, 2014, eBay posted a notice acknowledging "a cyberattack that compromised our eBay user database which contains your encrypted password," but did not send out emails to all users, misled users that "we believe your account us secure," yet asked all users to change the password, not only on eBay but also on every site you used the same password."
-Even worse, eBay REFUSES to immediately close my 0-balance accounts on demand, (Account closure request SR: 1-26924454359 SR# 1-26924454359) citing a variety of contradictory policies and automated system preventing closing accounts for 30 days, 180 days, several months, or forever (they seem not to know which and it keeps changing), rendering an account "dormant but not closed" and therefore one's personal and financial information remains vulnerable.
-We request that the Free Trade Commission and others propose and support laws requiring prompt and direct notification of security breaches, immediate closing of 0-balance paid accounts on demand, especially upon discovery of a well-publicized breach, and provision of free credit reporting as Target did when they had a similar massive breach and as attorney-investigators have recommended at http://www.webpronews.com/ebay-hack-leads-to-official-investigation-by-multiple-states-2014-05.
+On May 21, 2014, eBay posted a notice acknowledging "a cyber attack that compromised the eBay user database" which contains our encrypted password, but eBay did not send out emails to all users, misled users that "we believe your account is secure," yet asked all users to "change the password," not only on eBay but also on every site where we used the same password."
+Even worse, eBay REFUSED to immediately close my 0-balance accounts on demand, (Account closure request SR: 1-26924454359 SR# 1-26924454359) citing a variety of contradictory policies, including that their automated system preventing closing accounts "for 30 days," or "for 180 days," or "several months," or "forever" (they seem not to know which), rendering an account "dormant but not closed" and therefore our personal and financial information still remains vulnerable.
+We request that the Free Trade Commission and others propose and support laws requiring prompt and direct notification of security breaches, immediate closing on demand of $0-balance paid accounts, especially upon discovery of a well-publicized breach, and provision of free credit reporting as Target did when they had a similar massive breach and as attorney-investigators have recommended at http://www.webpronews.com/ebay-hack-leads-to-official-investigation-by-multiple-states-2014-05.

 One eBay Buyer posted: "I have lost over $4,000 to a 'Power Seller' who laughed when I tried to reason with him and had no fear of eBay recrimination as he felt secure in his 'Power Seller' status.
 And we all know the reality, eBay does nothing and really could care less as long as they get their cut of any transaction.
 All the rest is simply window dressing .... .
 Ebay chooses to hide under the desk in any problem, claiming they are simply a conduit between a Buyer and Seller thus have no responsibility for the outcome of any transaction that takes place on the gateway they provide.... creating a status of 'Power Seller' as the best, most worthy, most trusted Sellers and so carefully and craftily created 'Protection and Safety,' actually protecting the unscrupulous Sellers by allowing them to use phony IDs which eBay does not bother to verify, thus creating a perfect platform for fraud and criminal activity...,